petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-security-and-identity-management/understanding-liferay-authorization-and-user-management.md

 * **Resource-Specific Permissions**: Grant specific resource-related actions for existing data items within an application.

 General permissions are assigned within the Roles application, granting overarching access to applications and their functionalities.
 These permissions are further classified into two main categories: application and resource permissions.
-Application permissions grant the ability to perform general application-related operations and do not include permissions to create, view, or manage the application’s resources.
+Application permissions grant the ability to perform general application-related operations and do not include permissions to create, view, or manage the application's resources.
 By contrast, resource permissions grant access to view, create, and act on all application resources.
 Some of these permissions are for creating data items while others are for acting on existing data items.
 For example, with these permissions, a role might grant access the Asset Libraries application and the ability to create new libraries or configure existing libraries.

 ![General permissions are assigned within the Roles application and include both application and resource permissions.](./understanding-liferay-authorization-and-user-management/images/03.png)